Combatd/Hybrid_Cloud_Foundations/README.md

 VLANs offer a number of benefits over their more physical-based counterparts: Better network speed and performance More efficient traffic routing between domains More control over network devices and traffic Security benefits by isolating data within a VLAN No need to add cabling or make significant infrastructure changes

 AHV supports two different ways to provide VM connectivity: managed and unmanaged networks.

+### Unmanaged Networks
+With unmanaged networks, VMs get a direct connection to their VLAN of choice.
+Each virtual network in AHV maps to a single VLAN and bridge.
+All VLANs allowed on the physical switch port to the AHV host are available to the CVM and guest VMs.
+Acropolis binds each virtual network it creates to a single VLAN.
+During VM creation, you can create a virtual NIC and associate it with a network and VLAN.
+Or, you can provision multiple virtual NICs each with a single VLAN or network.